apiverve/randomfacts-API/README.md

   "status": "ok",
   "error": null,
   "data": {
-    "fact": "Famous lyricist \"Vairamuthu\"was born on 13-July-1953.
+    "fact": "Famous lyricist 'Vairamuthu' was born on 13-July-1953.
 He received the National Award 5 times in his career so far."
   },
   "code": 200
 }